martinknytl/Evans_lab_protocols/PCR_and_agarose_gels.md

 2. Put the PCR tubes into the wells.
 Close the lip firmly.
 3. Select a saved PCR cycle to run or set up your own PCR cycle.
 A typic cycle would involve:
 4. Exit the cycle editing screen.
 Select the cycle then press start.
 Select 'Tube' then press OK to start running.
+5. After the reaction finished, the machine will ask you to press "Enter".
+Press "enter" and push the lip open.
+6. One a piece of tape, put the information of your PCR product including the name of the reaction(ex.
+PCR), primer used(psex_xb_F1 x psex_xb_R1), name of the species(xborealis), date (Nov 5 2017).
+7. Put the tape on the tubes and put the plate holding the PCR tubes into the fridge.

 # Checking the present of PCR product with 1% gel